FVS 31st Annual Scientific Sessions Recap

-The FVS 30th Annual Scientific Sessions were held May 4-7, 2017 at the Ritz-Carlton, Amelia Island.
-Our three guest speakers were Mark A. Farber, MD, FACS; William A. Marston, MD, FACS; and Timothy M. Sullivan, MD, FACS, FSVS, FSVM, FACC.
-In addition to all the great talks this year, we were proud to expand the James M. Seeger, MD Symposium into a two part session on Complex Topics in AV Access and add a session for the South Florida Society for Vascular Surgery
+The FVS 31st Annual Scientific Sessions were held April 26 - 29, 2018 at the Four Seasons Resort Orlando at Walt Disney World® in Orlando, Florida.
+Our three guest speakers were Ronald M. Fairman, MD, FACS from the Hospital of the University of Pennsylvania; John “Jeb” W. Hallett, MD, FACS from the Medical University of South Carolina; and Benjamin W. Starnes, MD, FACS from the University of Washington Harborview Medical Center.
+In addition to all the great talks this year, we were proud to present the James M. Seeger, MD Symposium on Lower Extremity Revascularization on Friday and once again a session for the South Florida Society for Vascular Surgery on Saturday.

 Jose "Pepe" Alvarez, Jr., MD Award

 Dr. Jack Zeltzer, awarded Dr. Parikh for her presentation E-Selectin/AAV Gene Therapy Promotes Wound Healing in a Critical Limb Ischemia Mouse Model.

 Best Resident Abstract & Oral Presentation in Aortic Aneurysmal

 Disease Reconstruction & Treatments

 Dr. Jorge Rey awarded Dr. Ayub for her presentation Validation of AAA Patient Reporting of National Administrative and Clinical Outcomes Databases.